TheCyNrd/SimplePhilipsHueLib/README.md

         PhilipsHue HueBridge = new PhilipsHue("YourBridgeIP", "YourUsername");

 **Added GetGroups-Function**
-Helpfull if you dont know the Group id, just use this Method to get a List of Rooms with their ID

-        HueBridge.GetGroups(); // Dictionary with IDs
+       //Helpfull if you dont know the Group id, just use this Method to get a List of Rooms with their ID var Room = HueBridge.GetGroups(); // Dictionary with IDs Room["Diningroom"]; //Will output the ID of Diningroom as example.
-        or
-        HueBridge.GetGroups()["Diningroom"]; //Will output the ID of Diningroom as example.